Ashutosh-Maharana/sports_crowdfunding/README.md

 </p>

 ## Named Entity Recognition
 Entities were extracted from the English language sports stories using the spaCy library.
 The stories were filtered for English language and named entity recognition was performed using “spaCy”.
-The entities were classified into ten categories - PERSON, ORG, PRODUCT, EVENT, MONEY, DATE, TIME, LOC, and NORP.
-Some of the story descriptions from which which named entiriesw ere extracted are as below:
 <p align="center">
     <img width="1200" src="assets/Visualizations/named_entity_recognition/sample2.png">
 </p>